deltathesis/gitconnect/README.md

 ## Installation

-`npm install`
+- `npm install`
-`npm start`
+- `npm start`
+- Before running the application on your local machine, you must create a .env file in the root directory.
+A [env template](dotenvTemplate) is created for you.
+Please fill it out and rename it to ".env" before launching the server.
-Navigate to http://localhost:3000 to start using the application.
+- Afterwards, navigate to http://localhost:3000 to start using the application.

 ## Testing

 __Install__
 First, we install Protractor and update our webdriver-manager that is used for our selenium server.
-`npm install -g protractor`
+- `npm install -g protractor`
-`webdriver-manager update`
+- `webdriver-manager update`

 Chrome Browser and Java JDK is necessary for Protractor to run.
 [Oracle JDK Download Page](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)